BDC Hamburger Icon

 8×8

-8×8 is a unified communications system built with ease of use in mind.
-Features like mobile and desktop apps, video chatting and conferencing provide a centralized communication system for businesses that want to switch to SIP trunking.
+8×8 is a unified communications system built for ease of use.
+Features like mobile and desktop apps, video chatting, and conferencing provide a centralized communication system for businesses that want to switch to SIP trunking.

 Unifying communications with SIP trunking